 Later, with the help of another guide, Lily felt called to heal the wounds of genocide in a Rwandan village.
 She helped the community construct an elaborate monument containing the bones of their loved ones, providing a sense of closure to their mourning.
 During this process, the people of the village learned how to build mosaic and pour concrete, both marketable skills.

 Lily then asked the Rwandan children to create paintings of things they hoped to see in their future, such as cows and computers.
 Thanks to Lily’s catalysis, the village eventually became profitable by African standards, acquiring livestock, sewing machines, and solar panels.

-So, give a listen to the amazing video below about Lily Yeh’s mandala journey based on her core inspiration (a love of art) which she transformed into an outward journey.
-Lily Yeh is a living example of a bodhisattva (apologies for the 14-second ad at the beginning).
+So, give a listen to this amazing video below about Lily Yeh’s mandala journey based on her core inspiration (a love of art) which she transformed into an outward journey.
+Lily Yeh is a living example of a bodhisattva.

 "…Until an empty lot is endless resource,

 by the hands of need;

 Robert Wright, a scholar of biology and religion, has a daring suggestion.
 In an editorial in The New York Times, he lays ground for a truce in the battle over evolution.
 What follows is a condensed version of his essay.